Click the images to see them larger above!

 Two weeks later, doctors wanted to biopsy her tumor again.
 It had been seven years since her first one, and testing had improved.
 This test revealed four different types of mutations in her tumor.
 Doctors had never seen that before but, luckily, they had a solution.
 Lauren became one of 400 kids to go on an MEK inhibitor drug.
 Originally made for metastatic melanoma, it was made available for kids with brain tumors.
 The pill worked wonders.
 By November, another MRI revealed that she had some tumor reduction.
 However, it came with side effects.

 Lauren has constant nausea and a skin rash that travels from her back to her face.
 On top of that, Lauren is dealing with a lot of emotional stress.
-She’s 15, trying to be a young teenager in high school.
-She could be on the drug for several years, all through her high school career.
+She’s 16, trying to be a young teenager in high school.
+She will be taking it until August 2021.

 “The good news is that the drug seems to be working,” said her father, Patrick, “It just comes with some consequences.”